GLOBAL MARKETS-US fiscal deadlock, data, stop stocks; euro gains

 * U.S. Treasury yields fall

-NEW YORK, Nov 30 (Reuters) - Major stock indexes and Treasury yields fell on Friday as concern about the stalemate in crucial U.S. budget talks added to worries about slowing economic growth in the world’s largest economy, though the euro rose on the European outlook.
+NEW YORK, Nov 30 (Reuters) - Major U.S. stock indexes and U.S. Treasury yields fell on Friday as concern about the stalemate in crucial U.S. budget talks and soft U.S. economic data added to worries about slowing economic growth in the world’s largest economy.

-Adding to global fears were weak data reports from Brazil and Canada.

-The euro did fall to session lows against the dollar after data on U.S. consumer spending and income fell short of expectations, though it later recovered as investors focused on a better outlook for Europe after a deal between Greece and international lenders earlier in the week.
+The euro fell to session lows against the dollar after data on U.S. consumer spending and income fell short of expectations , though it later recovered as investors focused on a better outlook for Europe after a deal between Greece and international lenders earlier in the week.

-President Barack Obama accused a “handful of Republicans” in the House of Representatives on Friday of holding up legislation to extend tax cuts for middle-class Americans in order to try to preserve them for the wealthy.

-“There is a stalemate; let’s not kid ourselves,” House Speaker John Boehner said on Friday, a month before the $600 billion “fiscal cliff” of tax hikes and spending cuts is set to kick in.
-His comments caused the euro to trim some gains.
+U.S. President Barack Obama, reiterating his re-election campaign theme of protecting the middle class, heads to Pennsylvania on Friday to argue that Republicans could spoil Christmas by driving the country over the “fiscal cliff” of tax hikes and spending cuts set to kick in early next year.

 “Washington brinkmanship and a delay in reaching an agreement on the ‘fiscal cliff’ are likely to rattle markets.
 These risks and uncertainties are likely to keep markets volatile,” said John Praveen, chief investment strategist at Prudential International Investments Advisers LLC.